VisionU/HF-FCN-for-Robust-Building-Extraction/README.md

 [Saito16-Multiple-results](https://github.com/mitmul/ssai-cnn/wiki/Predicted-results)

 # Reference
-If you use this code for your project, please cite this conference paper:
+If you use this code for your project, please cite this conference paper:  <br />
 Tongchun Zuo, Juntao Feng, Xuejin Chen.
 "HF-FCN: Hierarchically Fused Fully Convolutional Network for Robust Building Extraction".
 Asian Conference of Computer Vision.
 2016.